-- All applicants must include the number of smallholder farmers in MFA's target value chains and geographic regions reached per \$100 of funding, with a minimum target of 4. - The list of KPIs provided under this Section of the RFA is only indicative and not exhaustive.
-Applicants are therefore encouraged to propose additional and relevant KPIs that address the objectives of the call. - Applicants must clearly indicate proposed KPIs. - All applications and proposed interventions must focus on one or more of MFA's priority value chains namely maize, soy, groundnuts, cowpea, cashew, mango, shea, and pineapple.
-Only proposals centered on developing these target commodities will be considered.
+The list of KPIs provided under this Section of the RFA are only indicative and not exhaustive, Applicants are therefore encouraged to propose additional and relevant KPIs that address the objectives of the call.

+- Applicants are advised to indicate clearly the KPIs to measure their proposed objectives against. - All applications and proposed interventions must focus on one or more of MFA's priority value chains: maize, soybeans, groundnuts, cowpeas, cashew, mango, shea and pineapple.
+Only proposals centered on developing these staple commodities will be considered.
 Applications targeting other value chains will not be eligible.

-4. Example of Models Envisaged under the RFA (All concepts must propose activities that fall within the following domains:)
+4. Example Models Envisaged under the RFA (All concepts must propose activities that fall within the following domains:)